Bright-04/terraform-atlantis-workshop/readme.md

 ## Overview

 This workshop demonstrates **Environment Provisioning Automation** using Terraform and Atlantis with a focus on approval workflows, cost controls, monitoring integration, and **compliance validation**.
-The project is designed to work with both LocalStack (for cost-free development) and real AWS infrastructure.
+The project is designed for real AWS production infrastructure deployment.

 ### Workshop Objectives